Stand with Ukraine. Fight for freedom and democracy

 editing the register user action

-Change the role of the newly registered user to your custom role or “Subscriber.”
+Select the USER ROLE option for the newly registered user to your custom role or “Subscriber.”

 giving subscriber role to the registered user